 Norton (known for their anti-virus software) have a secure password generator that can be used to make a strong, unique password.

 Think of it like being in the real world.
 Having a master key that unlocks your house, your garage, your parent’s house, and your car would be incredibly convenient, but it is easy to see why this would be a terrible idea in practice – you’re giving a burglar access to everything you have access to with just one key.
-The moment that solitary key becomes compromised or lost you instantly
+The moment that solitary key becomes compromised or lost you instantly have multiple situations to deal with.

-It is the same idea with having the same password for your email, bank accounts, PayPal, and credit cards.
-Once a hacker obtains your password, say from that forum you post on occasionally, they will try using it to get into your other accounts, immediately compromising your entire online identity.
+It is the same idea as having the same password for your email, bank accounts, PayPal, and credit cards.
+Once a hacker obtains your password, say from that forum you post on occasion, they will try using it to get into your other accounts, immediately compromising your entire online identity.
 When you share your passwords across all of your accounts, your overall security is only as strong as the weakest account using the same information.

 So you’ve decided to use a unique, twelve-character, secure password for each one of your online accounts.
 “Easy”, you might think.
 “I’ll just let my browser save all of the passwords so I don’t have to remember them.”
 Now you never have to enter another password again, your life becomes instantly more secure and easier in one fell swoop.